milkcircle/milkcircle.github.io/_posts/2020-05-21-sourdough.md

 where you're supposed to take a razorblade
 and score the dough before the final bake

-or else the rise will break
+or else the rise will burst
 through the dough's weakest point
 and spill out the side